Donate to the Terry Healy Memorial Award

 Terry’s dedication and passion for the advancement of coastal science was an inspiration to all those who worked with him, not least the 120 postgraduate students whom he guided through to thesis completion and who are now undoubtedly making their own contributions to the field.

-To honour both his memory and the work that so inspired him in life, the University of Waikato is launching the Terry Healy Memorial Award.
+To honour both his memory and the work that so inspired him in life, the University of Waikato launched the Terry Healy Memorial Award.
 Terry once said that he wanted to be remembered for his support of student researchers and was also known for his considerable world travel in the name of coastal science.
-Therefore, we are creating an award that will provide funding for Waikato Earth and Ocean Sciences postgraduate students with degree-related travel costs, nationally or internationally.
+Therefore, we have created an award that provides funding for Waikato Earth Sciences postgraduate students with degree-related travel costs, nationally or internationally.

 We invite you to join together in contributing to this lasting legacy of Terry Healy's work and values.
 His wife Judy-Ann and the School of Science have already made a combined commitment of $25,000, which is an excellent start in producing a significant endowment for this award.